 - Hands-off investors who have some investing knowledge – Since it takes care of the heavy lifting for you, it works best for investors who want to take a hands-off approach to their investment portfolio.
 Passive investors can let Betterment handle the logistics while using online account management to keep a close eye on their accounts.

 - Novice investors who need help – Beginning investors who are just learning the ropes can turn to Betterment for online portfolio management with low fees.
-The many online tools and user-friendly interface make it easy to beginners to get a grasp on basic financial concepts and investing strategies.
+The many online tools and user-friendly interface make it easy for beginners to get a grasp on basic financial concepts and investing strategies.

 Whether Betterment is right for you depends on your individual needs and investing goals.
 If you’re a hands-off investor who wants to grow your retirement funds without paying a lot of fees, then Betterment might be ideal.
-Conversely, beginning investors can benefit handsomely from the online tools and investing education offered through the Betterment website.
+Additionally, beginning investors can benefit handsomely from the online tools and investing education offered through the Betterment website.